AhmedSamymoh/CI-CD-Jenkins/Knowledge/Jira_Integration/ConfigurationJiraJenkins.md

 # Jira
-- Jira is a popular project management tool used by software development teams to plan, track, and release software.
+- Jira is a popular project management tool used by software development teams to plan, track, and release software.`
-## Jira Authentication with Jenkins
-- Get your API Tokin `JIRA_API_TOKEN` from Jira website
-- Go to `Credentials` in jenkins and add specific one for Jira Credentials
-- Download `Jira Plugin`

-Step 1: Getting API token for Jira
+## Step 1: Getting API token for Jira
 Navigate to Security Settings:

 Once logged in, click on the Security tab in the left sidebar.